- Other versions of this document

 If any Customer Personal Data transfer between Customer and Contentful requires execution of Standard Contractual Clauses in order to comply with European Data Protection Laws (where Customer is the Data Exporter), the terms and conditions of Schedule 3 will apply.

-b) The audits and inspections referred to in section 12.a are primarily carried out by Customer auditing and inspecting audit reports resulting from an audit performed by an independent third-party information security expert at Contentful’s expense and choice in accordance with Contentful’s ISO 27001 compliant information security management system.
-Customer hereby instructs Contentful to perform audits for purposes of privacy compliance under this DPA as described in this section 12.b.
+12.2.
+The audits and inspections referred to in Section 12.1 are primarily carried out by Customer reviewing and inspecting audit reports resulting from an audit performed by an independent third-party information security expert at Contentful’s expense and choice in accordance with Contentful’s ISO 27001 compliant information security management system.
+Customer hereby instructs Contentful to perform audits for purposes of privacy compliance under this DPA as described in this section 12.2.

-e) Customer will not carry out more than one audit per year of the Main Agreement term unless (i) Customer reasonably considers it necessary because of genuine and demonstrable concerns as to Contentful’s compliance with this DPA or Data Protection Laws; or (ii) Customer is required to carry out an audit by Data Protection Laws, a supervisory authority or any similar regulatory authority responsible for enforcement of such laws; or (iii) if an earlier audit has identified non-conformity with this DPA or Data Protection Law.
+12.4.
+Customer will not carry out more than one audit per year of the Main Agreement term unless: (i) Customer reasonably considers it necessary because of genuine and demonstrable concerns as to Contentful’s compliance with this DPA or Data Protection Laws; or (ii) Customer is required to carry out an audit by Data Protection Laws, a supervisory authority or any similar regulatory authority responsible for enforcement of such laws; or (iii) if an earlier audit has identified non-conformity with this DPA or Data Protection Laws.

-a) If Customer is required to provide information to a data protection authority or to otherwise cooperate with a public authority, relating to Processing of Customer Personal Data, Contentful will support Customer by providing such information reasonably available to it or otherwise reasonably cooperating with Customer, including as such information relates to technical and organizational measures taken in line with Article 32 GDPR.
+13.1.
+If Customer is required to provide information to a supervisory authority or to otherwise cooperate with a public authority, relating to Processing of Customer Personal Data, Contentful will support Customer by providing such information reasonably available to it or otherwise reasonably cooperating with Customer, including as such information relates to technical and organizational measures taken in line with Article 32 GDPR.

 14. Relationship to Main Agreement

-b) Each party and each of its Affiliates’ liability, taken in the aggregate, arising out of or related to this DPA (including the Standard Contractual Clauses where applicable), whether in contract, tort or under any other theory of liability, are subject to the limitations and exclusions of liability set out in the Main Agreement.
-In no event will either party’s liability be limited with respect to any Data Subject’s data protection rights under this DPA (including the Standard Contractual Clauses).
+14.2.
+Each Party and each of its Affiliates’ liability, taken in the aggregate, arising out of or related to this DPA (including the Standard Contractual Clauses where applicable), whether in contract, tort or under any other theory of liability, are subject to the limitations and exclusions of liability set out in the Main Agreement.

 For purposes of the Standard Contractual Clauses in Schedule 3, this Schedule 1 serves as Annex I, Part B.